 Photo: Isaac Villegas, right, pastor of Chapel Hill Mennonite Fellowship, and Xaris A. Martínez, left, pray with Rosa del Carmen Ortez-Cruz, center.
 Photo by Stef Bernal-Martínez.

 This past weekend, Rosa del Carmen Ortez-Cruz of Greensboro, North Carolina, took sanctuary at the Church of Reconciliation in Chapel Hill, North Carolina, also the meeting site of Chapel Hill Mennonite Fellowship (CHMF).
-The two congregations have joined to offer Rosa sanctuary from deportation.
+The two congregations have joined to offer Ortez-Cruz sanctuary from deportation.
 She is the first person to be welcomed into public church sanctuary in Chapel Hill, the sixth in North Carolina, which has the most active congregational sanctuary cases of any state.

 In an April 17 interview, Isaac Villegas, pastor of CHMF, said: “Our Scriptures tell us that if we see a sister or brother in need, we help, because God’s love lives inside of us.
 Rosa called me with a need, and we decided to open our lives to her.”

 Xaris A. Martínez, a member of CHMF, said in an April 17 press release: “Our faith is nothing if we do not actively practice solidarity with those who are being denied justice.
 We commit to accompany Rosa and hope that other congregations in our state and throughout the nation will consider opening their doors and hearts to those most at risk in their communities.”